Short Stories for Young People

 Free HTML - Read now

-One Who Lived Long, Long Ago (1892) - Moved by the figure of a young girl in a museum, Mrs. Burnett imagines the last day of the girl's life while touring the ruins of Pompeii.
 This story appears in the book Giovanni and The Other: Children Who Have Made Stories, a collection of short stories based on the real experiences of Mrs. Burnett's own children and those she met while traveling Europe.

 Free HTML - Read now